EricOnasis/MikroTikBackup/README.md

 # Overview

-The MikroTikBackupAsService script is designed to run as a Windows service, performing daily backups of MikroTik routers and storing them locally.
+The MikroTikBackupAsService script is designed to run as a Windows service, performing daily backups of MikroTik routers, deleting them from the router and storing them locally.

 # Installing the Service